2025 Marijuana Industry Statistics & Data Insights

 Acceptance of marijuana in the US

-Marijuana for recreational use is legal in 24 US states
+Marijuana for recreational use is legal in 24 U.S. states

 As of January 2024, 24 states, the District of Columbia, and Guam have legalized recreational cannabis use for individuals age 21+: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, Ohio, Oregon, Rhode Island, Vermont, Virginia, and Washington.